Glossary

 Family debt

-Money owed to others accumulated during a relationship or to maintain family property after separation.
-The law assumes that both spouses are equally responsible for the debt unless an equal division would be significantly unfair.
+The debts that one or both spouses took on during a relationship or to maintain family property after separation.
+The law assumes that both spouses are equally responsible for the debt unless that would be significantly unfair.

 Family dispute resolution process